ricanontherun/grepple/README.md

 Albeit grepple lacks the power of grep (for now), awk or ag, it executes basic keyword searches in half the time.

 # To do
+* Implement the ability to search a single file.
 * More tests for main file parsing routine
 * More tests for main file opening routine, check for binary files.
-* Safer exit routine
-* Implement CLI argument parser
-* Implement regular expression support
 * Perform benchmarking.
 If performance is sub par, introduce pthreads?